davidnortonjr/continuous-gradle/README.md

     ./gradlew bootRun
     # open http://localhost:8080 in your browser

-It is possible that my OpenWeather API key may expire sometime in the future.
+The included OpenWeatherMap API key may expire sometime after this example was created.
 If that occurs, go to [http://openweathermap.org/appid#get]() to get a new one and place it in `src/main/resources/application.properties`